Shop and Save on New York State Health Insurance

 What can we substitute for aspartame?
 These are the names that usually come up when you’re searching for aspartame or sugar substitutes:

-• Xylitol – Unlike aspartame which is artificial, xylitol is a natural sweetener from fruits, vegetables and mushrooms.
+• Xylitol – Unlike artificial aspartame, xylitol is a natural sweetener from fruits, vegetables, and mushrooms.
 It is safe especially for diabetics because it has a low glycemic index and has lower calories than sugar.

 • Saccharin – a synthetic compound that’s sweeter than sugar but has no calories